-A decade on from the global financial crisis, a combination of economic and social factors have contributed to a population around the world that may benefit from greater support around retirement planning.
+A decade on from the global financial crisis, a combination of economic and social factors has contributed to a population around the world that may benefit from greater support around retirement planning.
 Faced with changes in pension schemes, workers could do with help ensuring their financial stability, especially funding their retirement.

 Around the world, rates of engagement in retirement planning are low, pointing to a need particularly in facilitating a beginning to the retirement conversation.
-For example, in Hong Kong, a government survey found that 40.8% of workers over 35 years old had not made any type of financial preparation for retirement beyond retirement protection from work.1 In the United Kingdom (UK), only 35% of adults have engaged in any sort of retirement planning and only 35% of defined contribution (DC) pension holders knew how much their employers were contributing, according to a financial regulatory body survey.2
+For example, in Hong Kong, a government survey found that 40.8% of workers over 35 years old had not made any type of financial preparation for retirement beyond retirement protection from work.
+In the United Kingdom (UK), only 35% of adults have engaged in any sort of retirement planning and only 35% of defined contribution (DC) pension holders knew how much their employers were contributing, according to a financial regulatory body survey.

 There are a number of legislative, social and corporate programs in many countries aimed at helping people improve how they prepare for retirement.
-These include autoenrolment and escalating minimum contributions in the UK3, the new pension reform (Betriebsrentenstärkungsgesetz) in Germany4, reform of default investment under Mandatory Provident Fund (MPF) in Hong Kong, adjusting the public pension system in line with economic factors in Japan5, expansion to the Canada Pension Plan (CPP) in Canada6 and the Pension Protection Act in the United States7.
+These include autoenrolment and escalating minimum contributions in the UK3, the new pension reform (Betriebsrentenstärkungsgesetz) in Germany4, reform of default investment under Mandatory Provident Fund (MPF) in Hong Kong, adjusting the public pension system in line with economic factors in Japan5, expansion to the Canada Pension Plan (CPP) in Canada6 and the Pension Protection Act in the United States5.
 Despite such efforts, the retirement statistics above point to significant levels of unpreparedness and a lack of retirement planning literacy.

 This paper introduces a framework developed by Fidelity aimed at addressing this fundamental lack of engagement with retirement planning.
 Employers, as part of their workplace benefits offering, can play a key role in helping employees improve their retirement preparedness by offering clear guidelines and engaging tools.
-The globally- consistent framework and associated guidelines may have particular value for multinational employers, for whom it will provide the ability to evaluate benefits design and monitor/encourage good retirement savings habits in a consistent manner across their regional workforces.
+The globally-consistent framework and associated guidelines may have particular value for multinational employers, for whom it will provide the ability to evaluate benefits design and monitor/encourage good retirement savings habits in a consistent manner across their regional workforces.
 That said, these resources can be leveraged more broadly by individuals who are not necessarily part of a workplace savings scheme.

-Fidelity's framework - and the Retirement Savings Guidelines produced thereof - fill the underlying need for simple guidelines and tools to help workers maintain their lifestyle when they stop working.
-The initial focus of the methodology has been on the US, the UK, Canada, Germany, Hong Kong and Japan, because of the swiftly-changing retirement landscapes in those regions.
+Fidelity's framework - and the Retirement Savings Guidelines it has produced - fill the underlying need for simple guidelines and tools to help workers maintain their lifestyle when they stop working.